 This is the most important speaker in a home theater system, as almost all of the dialogue and a large portion of the front speaker information is reproduced by the center channel.
-It is important that the center speaker be extremely accurate and mate well with the front speaker, and that it is recommended for use as a center speaker.
+It is important that the center speaker be extremely accurate and mate well the front speakers, and that it is recommended for use as a center speaker.
 This is not the place to cut corners.